dxlxnhxxe/Java---SimpleTextAdventureGame/README.md

 target/surefire-reports/
 ```

-⸻

 ## Notes

 •	Each game session is interactive and shared between all connected local clients.
 •	The modular design allows you to build your own worlds and define new actions.
 •	The engine is deliberately lightweight — designed to be extended, tested, and explored.

-⸻

 ## Ready to Play?

-Start the server, join as a client, and type:
+Start the server, join as a client and type:
 ```
 look
 ```